Subscribe for all my updates and don't miss a thing! Sign me up!

 Anyway, I am planning to return to Jamaica for good sometime this year.

-What or some of the things that I should look for when I am checking around?
+What are some of the things that I should look for when I am checking around?

 I have been there every for the last 12 yrs but it seems that I am missing something.
 I really want to return bad I am tired of North America life.